Dare To Be Bold: 5 Ways To Rock Your Fashion In Tokyo

 Fashion allows us to live out different fantasies or roles for a day — but the most important challenge is to impress yourself.

-Tokyo has always been considered as one of the hottest fashion cities in the world, but not necessarily because it’s massively consuming high-end brands — it’s because it’s a city of women who feel free to wear their wardrobes in a way that compares to no other place.
+Tokyo has always been considered one of the hottest fashion cities in the world, but not necessarily because it’s massively consuming high-end brands — it’s because it’s a city of women who feel free to wear their wardrobes in a way that compares to no other place.
 From Lolitas, “mori (forest) girls,” and “yama (mountain) girls” to street fashion gals and ladies rocking traditional garments, Tokyo is full of fashion lovers sharing a unique story: their love to be expressive and the desire to instinctively find any way to be well put together.

 For me, fashion has always been a performance: one which calls for someone’s best and most unique presentation.
-It’s been a little over ten years since I first submersed myself in the fashion industry as a designer, stylist, and creative director, and though over the years I have worked with various brands and individuals, the one key point that has always kept me in check is the ability and freedom of fashion.
+It’s been a little over ten years since I first immersed myself in the fashion industry as a designer, stylist, and creative director, and though over the years I have worked with various brands and individuals, the one key point that has always kept me in check is the ability and freedom of fashion.
 Fashion is flexible — it can be gathered, cinched, stretched and then reformed again.
 Fashion has no set rules — even if you live in a country defined by regulations.

 [Tokyo is] a city of women who feel free to wear their wardrobes in a way that compares to no other place.